sam-levy/CDRex/README.md

 ![**CDRex**](CDRex.png)

-**CDRex** is an Elixir API that keeps track and calcutate the billable amount of Voice call Detail Records (CDR) based on rates charged by carriers and fees charged from customers for different service types.
+**CDRex** is an Elixir API that keeps track and calcutate the billable amounts of Voice call Detail Records (CDR) based on rates charged by carriers and fees charged from customers for different service types.

 ## Installation
 ### Docker